About Us

 Programs

-Living Waters International's programs address basic human and spiritual needs of the peoples of East Africa.
+Living Waters International's programs address basic human and spiritual needs of the peoples of Africa, South America and parts of Asia.
 We assist Roman Catholic missionaries and the people they serve.
 Our programs include student sponsorship and seminarians' support.
-Other projects include: construction of formation houses, schools, student hostels, churches, village chapels, health clinics, food relief, tuition assistance and teachers' salaries at Catholic schools, religious formation, retreats and support for the daily living expenses of religious, training of lay catechists, housing for the poor, wells, and solar and wind power facilities.
+These funds will be used to provide assistance for those children in most need.
+Other projects include: construction of formation houses, school classrooms, student hostels, churches, village chapels, and health clinics; food relief; tuition assistance and teachers' salaries at Catholic schools; religious formation, retreats and support for the daily living expenses of religious; training of lay catechists, housing for the poor; wells; and solar and wind power facilities.
 The following section highlights our program areas.
 If you would like more details on some of the programs, please check out our Newsletters.

 Construction